gillmccabe/project_2/README.md

 ## MVP
-Create a mobile app that should allow users to:
+Create a mobile app that allows users to:
 - add items to their to do list
 - mark items as complete